averysmalldog/tesla-gen3wc-monitor/README.md

 *Note: You can accurately represent your local electrical cost by changing line 321 of the dashboard JSON from 0.24 (my cost per kWh) to whatever it is for you.*

+## Running the Gen 3 Wall Connector monitor without Docker

+If you already have InfluxDB running in your environment and just just want to run the Gen 3 Wall Connector monitor in your terminal, it's pretty easy:

+1. Set both `HPWC_IP` and `INFLUX_IP` as environment variables: `export HPWC_IP="<your IP Address>" && export INFLUX_IP="<your IP Address>"`.
+For example, `export HPWC_IP="192.168.1.5" && export INFLUX_IP="192.168.1.6"`
+2. Compile and run the main executable in one simple command: `go run main.go`

+This process depends on InfluxDB being reachable over http (*not https!!*) on port 8086 and having a database called `tesla`.

 ## Wish List

 - Gen 3 WC finder: scans through the active subnet of the host (assuming a home network) and locates the HPWC(s), supplying the IP(s) as target(s) for `polly` to poll.